-The Building Fund is a capital projects fund used to account for resources used for the acquisition or construction of major capital facilities by the District.
+The Building and Capital Facilities Funds are capital project funds used to account for resources used for the acquisition or construction of major capital facilities by the District.

 The Bond Interest and Redemption Fund is a debt service fund used to account for the accumulation of resources for, and the payment of, general long-term debt principal, interest and related costs.